peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public String ToJSONString()
 Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
- See the overload to JSONString taking a JSONOptions argument.
+ See the overload to JSONString taking a JSONOptions argument. <p> If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+ The example code given in <see cref='M:PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)'/>
- <returns>A text string containing the converted object.</returns>
+ can be used to write out certain keys of a CBOR map in a given order to a JSON string.</p> <returns>A text string containing the converted object.</returns>

 **Returns:**